mc-imperial/wgsl-fuzz/README.md

 rm keystore.p12 key.pem cert.pem
 ```

-Optional: You also need to grant the `java` executable permission to bind to ports below 1024 without running as root.
+To use port 443 (the browser default) for https, you will need to grant the `java` executable permission to bind to ports below 1024 without running as root.
 To do this, run the following as root or via sudo:

 ```
 setcap 'cap_net_bind_service=+ep' $(readlink -f $(which java))